ubports/docs.ubports.com/porting/configure_test_fix/Overlay.rst

 The method described below applies if the file you need to edit can be found in the /etc directory (or a subdirectory of this) on your device.
 You should not attempt to overwrite files located elsewhere using the method described here.

+The exact steps to follow differ somewhat, depending on whether you are doing a full system.img build or a GSI based port.
+We present the former first.
+If your build is based on the GSI, it may still be wise to read both sections to gain a better understanding of what this method actually does.

 Overlay method for full system.img builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^